This is a very interesting da quan

 Because tai he

-can be variously translated as "peace and harmony" or
+(泰和) can be variously translated as "peace

-upon which to base charms and amulets.
+became popular as a theme upon which to base charms

 Tai (泰)

-refer to tai shan
+can also refer to tai

-山), or Mt.
-T'ai, which is a famous and sacred mountain
+shan (泰 山), or Mt.
+T'ai, which is

-worshipped as a
+a famous and sacred mountain worshipped as a god.

 The reverse side of

-the charm depicts
+the charm depicts two magpies with

-tail feathers.
+their long tail feathers.
 The magpie above the

 square hole is actually upside down.
 Its head is

-back to the right.
+looking down and back to the right.

 The magpie at the bottom has its head at the four

-is looking up and to left.
+o'clock position and is looking up and to left.

 The two magpies are therefore looking directly at each